wegen-jr/wegen-jr/README.md

 ☕ Learning **Java** and backend technologies next
 🔭 I’m working on real-world projects to sharpen my skills
 💬 Ask me about anything frontend – I’d love to share
-📫 Reach me at: aklilegebrel.gmail.com
+📫 Reach me at: aklilegebrel.gmail.com  <a href="https://wegen-portfolio.netlify.app">my portfolio</a>
-⚡ Fun fact: I write clean code and messier to-do lists 😄

 ---